PicNet/Centazio/src/readme.md

 # Todo
-- Code stylle check for lower cammel case for method arguments, and upper camel for types and record args
 - Good case study:
   - crm
   - finance
   - smartsheest
   - email/reporting
-- Hide `Meta` from classes that should not know about this data
 - check that all provider tests in Centazio.Core have Provier counterparts, would have helped with the OriginalSystem / LastUpdatedSystem bug
 - set up azure devops testing pipeline (agent is ready)